JoshuaQChurch/SoftwareTesting/README.md

 # Software Testing and Quality Assurance #
 ## Assignment 4 - Unit Tests and TDD ##

+## UPDATE AS OF 05/05/2016 ##
+Alright, team, we are officially done.
+Thanks again for everything.
+Have a great summer!
+- Josh

 #### Team Members: ####
 Joshua Church<br>
 Jeffry Herzog<br>